-Bacterial leaf scorch, caused by Xylella fastidiosa, was first identified on blueberry in 2006 in the southeastern United States.
-Symptoms begin as a marginal-irregular leaf scorch, which may appear similar to symptoms of bacterial wilt or drought stress.
+Bacterial leaf scorch is caused by Xylella fastidiosa in the southeastern United States.
+Symptoms begin as a marginalirregular leaf scorch (browning or necrosis), which may appear similar to symptoms of bacterial wilt or drought stress.
 Symptoms are initially observed on leaves attached to individual stems or groups of stems on one side of a plant.
 Plant vigor is reduced, stems and twigs of some varieties such as 'Meadowlark' turn a distinctive yellow color, and the plants eventually die.
 Diseased plants are typically observed randomly scattered throughout a field, rather than in distinct circles or groups within a row.
 Infected plants should be removed and destroyed.
 This bacterial pathogen is vectored by insects called sharpshooters and spittle bugs, including the glassy-winged sharpshooter.
-Infection levels may be reduced by controlling the vector with suggested insecticides.
+Research into the management is lacking, but the disease may be reduced by controlling the vector with suggested insecticides.